-\section{Findings: Still Individual Use, but with Expectations for Integrating GenAI into Collaboration (RQ1)}
+\section{Findings: Still Individual Use, but with Expectations for Coordinating GenAI into Collaboration (RQ1)}

-Our findings reveal that although GenAI use is already widespread at the individual level, it is highly personalized, informal, and largely invisible to colleagues (\autoref{wide}).
-Yet, these individualized practices have not yet coalesced into team-based routines or newsroom-wide standards for future collaborations.
+Our findings reveal that although GenAI use is already widespread at the individual level in our sampled newsrooms, it is highly personalized, informal, and largely invisible to colleagues (\autoref{wide}).
+Yet, these individualized practices have not yet coalesced into teamwork or newsroom-wide standards for future collaborations.
 Even so, many journalists described actively working to ensure that their own GenAI use, and that of their teammates, remained aligned with professional values in collaborative work by individual efforts.
-Despite the lack of formal coordination, journalists nonetheless express a strong desire for GenAI to become a part of their collaborative routines (\autoref{motivations}).
+Despite the lack of formal coordination, journalists nonetheless express a strong desire for GenAI to become a part of their collaborative newswork (\autoref{motivations}).